christophsax/seasonalbook.content/topics/dailyadj/vignettes/overview.md

 appropriate adjustment method for daily series.
 Adjusting daily series often involves a substantial amount of trial and error, subjective judgment and exploration.
-This \[article/chapter/post\] gives an overview of the tools that are currently (2020) available in R.
+This \[article/chapter/post\] gives an overview of the tools that are currently (2021) available in R.

+## Contribution of this \[article/chaper/post\]

+  - Discuss literature on daily seasonal adjustment
+  - Overview of available methods in R (including examples)
+  - OOS forecast evaluation of available methods in R
+  - Discuss specific problems

 ## Problems

 Daily seasonal adjustment comes with a few challenges that are not present in lower frequency data.
-Let’s focus on daily ice-cream sales.
+Let’s focus on daily traffic casualties.

-First, daily data comes at multiple periodicities: There is an annual periodicity, such as the effect of the temperature in the summer.
+First, daily data comes at multiple periodicities: There is an annual periodicity, such as the effect of weather condiditions or holiday patterns.
 Then there is a weekly periodicity.
-Ice-cream sales may be higher during the weekends.
+Casualities may be higher during the weekdays, due to increased work traffic.
 For some series, there may be also a monthly periodicity.
 If people are get their salaries by the end of the month, they may be more likely to perform certain investments.

 Second, many daily data series are available for a few years only.
 Whily, e.g., the SEATS adjustment requires a minimal series length of XX